mad-lab-fau/gaitmap/docs/source/development/project_structure.md

 ### Random and Initial State

-If any algorithms rely on random processes/operations, the random state should be configurable, by a optional kwarg in the `__init__` called `random_state`.
+If any algorithms rely on random processes/operations, the random state should be configurable, by an optional kwarg in the `__init__` called `random_state`.
 We follow the [`sklearn` recommendations](https://scikit-learn.org/stable/glossary.html#term-random-state) on this.